jordanpagewhite/jordanpagewhite.github.io/_posts/2016-1-18-drupal-8-hook-form-alter.md

 ---
 layout: post
-title: Drupal 8: hook_form_alter
+title: Drupal 8: `hook_form_alter()`
 ---

 I am developing a Drupal 8 site right to manage scholarships and scholarship applications at the university.
-I wanted to add a bunch of custom fields to User and group them with the field_group module, but field_group generated an error that caused White Screen of Death (WSOD) up on adding a field group.
+I wanted to add a bunch of custom fields to User and group them with the `field_group` module, but `field_group` generated an error that caused White Screen of Death (WSOD) up on adding a field group.
 I reported the error to the module maintainer, but he seemed to denounce the possibility that it generated an error in his response to me.

-Since I am on a deadline, I decided to find a solution that didn't use field_group.
+Since I am on a deadline, I decided to find a solution that didn't use `field_group`.

 I'll paste my code below.
 I tried to add verbose comments to explain my thought process.
-I know that this is really only a solution to this specific problem, but I hope that this can help anyone who experiences the same issue with field_group that I experienced.
-I am sure that field_group will release a version to address this issue at some point and this post will become somewhat irrelevant.
+I know that this is really only a solution to this specific problem, but I hope that this can help anyone who experiences the same issue with `field_group` that I experienced.
+I am sure that `field_group` will release a version to address this issue at some point and this post will become somewhat irrelevant.
 If anyone has an idea for a better solution to this problem, I'd be excited to hear your solution and talk about it.

 ```php
 /**